yosefk/checkedthreads/README.md

 TODO
 ====

 PIC code support and a libcheckedthreads.so, possibly.
+Even "without shared libraries", we need to handle the .got.plt business because as long as you don't use -static, which you can't if you want valgrind to work, you're going to have these in standard libraries.

 Coding style
 ============